turingschool/backend-curriculum-site/module3/lessons/refactoring_api_consumption.md

 end
 ```

 Of course this is going to error out since there is no such thing as `HouseMemberSearch`.
 We're going to store this in a new directory to help keep things organized.
 Create a file under the following path: `app/poros/house_member_search.rb`.
 Rails will automatically load anything in the `app` directory.
 However, you will need to restart your server if the `poros` directory is new.
-After the initial restart any new poros placed in there will be loaded and you _do not need to restart your server_.
+After the initial restart any new POROS placed in there will be loaded and you _do not need to restart your server_.

 We're not going to unit test this PORO.
+This is because this particular PORO's job is to pull in information from different places and combine it, in order to pass a single object to the view.
 If we write good feature tests and our PORO simply calls out to other objects that are thoroughly unit tested the functionality should be well covered.
-There's nothing wrong with testing POROS and some might prefer being more thorough.
+However, there's nothing wrong with testing this PORO if you would like to and some might prefer being more thorough.

 Let's create our class and run our tests.